iahmad-khan/CERN-cloud-dev/README.md

 If you're in CentOS 7, the following command should help you (we use it in the CI setup):
 ```
 cd ~/ws
+# You need a Kerberos ticket to get the code
 git clone https://:@gitlab.cern.ch:8443/cloud-infrastructure/cloud-dev.git
 export CLOUDDEV=~/ws/cloud-dev
 export CLOUDDEV_PUPPET=~/ws/cern-puppet